Socialist Alternative (United States): Origins

+1990s and 2000s

 In the late 1990s, Labor Militant changed its name to Socialist Alternative to reflect what was classified as a change in the political period.
-From 1998 to 2002, the Socialist Alternative party was active in the anti-globalization movement.
+From 1998 to 2002, SAlt party was active in the anti-globalization movement.
 It was present at many of the major protests during this time, including the N30 Protests in Seattle.
 At these protests, it argued that the movement should take up the key demands of "abolish the IMF, World Bank and the WTO", "cancel the international debt", "papers for all undocumented immigrants" and "take the banks and financial institutions into public ownership".

-In 2004, Socialist Alternative party members initiated Youth Against War and Racism (YAWR) as a sustained campaign against the wars in Iraq and Afghanistan.
+In 2004, SAlt members initiated Youth Against War and Racism (YAWR) as a sustained campaign against the wars in Iraq and Afghanistan.
 YAWR worked mainly in high schools primarily in counter-recruitment activism in several cities.
 In 2005, several hundred Seattle's high school students walked out of class in order to march in protest of the war in Iraq causing conflict with parents and school officials who contended that the students should focus on school during the day.
-Following protests by members of YAWR and Socialist Alternative against military recruitment in schools, the Seattle School Board enacted some restrictions on military recruiters at Seattle high schools.
+Following protests by members of YAWR and SAlt against military recruitment in schools, the Seattle School Board enacted some restrictions on military recruiters at Seattle high schools.
 The changes included limiting military recruiters to visiting twice a year to each school despite the demands by the YAWR protesters for a total ban on military recruitment at schools.

-The Socialist Alternative party supported the candidacy of Ralph Nader during the 1996, 2000, 2004 and 2008 presidential elections.
-In the time leading up to the 2008 presidential election, the Socialist Alternative party criticized Barack Obama, pointing to his pro-free market stance on job creation, his record in congress of voting in favor of bills such as the Foreign Intelligence Surveillance Act, his stance on healthcare reform and on other issues.

-In 2012, they supported Green Party candidate Jill Stein in her run.
-Despite criticism from other socialist groups about supporting "bourgeois candidates", Socialist Alternative argued that Stein supported a green New Deal jobs program, ending wars, canceling student debt, a single-payer health care system and other reforms supported by the party.

-In 2013, the Socialist Alternative party garnered attention when it elected a member (Kshama Sawant) to the Seattle City Council—Sawant is one of the few elected socialists in the United States.
-In February 2017, Socialist Alternative reported that membership in the party had grown by more than 30% since the presidential election of Donald Trump.